MileHacker Logo

 Iconic Landmarks

-The region holds profound significance, specifically the Gallipoli Battlefields, a site of fierce World War I events.
+The region holds profound significance, particularly the Gallipoli Battlefields, a site of fierce World War I events.
 The legendary Ancient City of Troy, immortalized in Homer's "The Iliad," invites exploration of its historical layers.

 In the city center, the Trojan Horse replica, a gift from the movie "Troy," is a modern symbol.
-The Canakkale Naval Museum highlights naval history, especially the Dardanelles Campaign, having a replica of the Nusret Mine Layer.
+The Canakkale Naval Museum highlights naval history, notably the Dardanelles Campaign, having a replica of the Nusret Mine Layer.
 The iconic Canakkale A Tower with a clock marks the city center.

 Visitor Information